-6.3 Multidisciplinary team
+Multidisciplinary team

-If there is an indication that a patient's cancer has returned, care should be provided under the guidance of a treating specialist.
+If there is an indication that a patient's cancer has returned or progressed and/or liver function has significantly deteriorated, care should be provided under the guidance of a treating specialist equipped to manage the patient's symptoms.
 Each patient should be evaluated to determine if referral to the original multidisciplinary team is necessary.
 Often referral back to the original multidisciplinary team will not be necessary unless there are obvious aspects of care involving different therapeutic and supportive care disciplines not otherwise accessible.
 The multidisciplinary team may include new members such as palliative care specialists.